bob-ros2/rosmdb/README.md

 or services want to be used the RosMDB package must also exist on that client host.\
 If not using metadb.py on the client host no special dependencies are needed to build the package.\
-The CLI can still be used as it has no special dependencies other than the Message Definitions.
+The CLI can still be used as it has no special dependencies other than the RosMDB Message Definitions.

 The topic insert_one interface can be used without the RosMDB package because it makes use of the regular std_msg/String type.